TexasTorque/Ray-2019/README.md

 TorqueLib, written by Gijs Landwehr, has provided core functionality and utilities for Texas Torque software since 2015.

 TorqueLib includes the TorqueIterative robot base class that is used for Ray.
 It is similar to IterativeRobot, but implements a second Continuous thread that is scheduled to run at 100 Hz.

+## Addendum

+### 5-year plan to take over FRC
+Listen up future programmers, I'm gonna tell you right now how to take over FRC:
+1. Implement lidar, which would let the robot map the whole field
+2. Integrate lidar with vision processing, and use it to handle live conditions on the field
+3. Run simulations of the game, use machine learning to find the best strategy, and generate paths
+4. Retire the driver and operator because the robot is now fully autonomous
+5. Be 2025 world champs

 ## Contributors
 Mentors: William Vo, Jacob Lubecki